 The British at Gibraltar detain US freighter Sahale, and they release US freighter Exhibitor.

 Convoy OA 96 departs from Southend, OB 95 and OB 96 depart from Liverpool.

 European Air Operations: The RAF conducts reconnaissance over the Heligoland Bight.

-British Government: The Treasury publicly announces budgets of £100 each for army, navy and RAF for calendar year 1940 and also for the war.
-The actual amounts are classified.
+British Government: The Treasury publicly announces nominal budgets of £100 each for the British army, navy, and RAF for the calendar year 1940 and also for the war.
+The true amounts are classified.

-British Homefront: There is a coal shortage, the severe winter is straining stocks on hand.
+British Homefront: There is a coal shortage and the severe winter is straining stocks on hand.
 Passenger rail service is curtailed.

-Holocaust: The Inspectorate of Concentration Camps reports to Reichsfuhrer Heinrich Himmler that Auschwitz, located in the newly "incorporated territories" that formerly were Poland, would be of best use as a "quarantine center."
+Holocaust: The Inspectorate of Concentration Camps reports to Reichsfuhrer-SS Heinrich Himmler that Auschwitz, located in the newly "incorporated territories" that formerly were Poland, would be of best use as a "quarantine center."